The Ashover Light Railway

-The Ashover Light Railway has long gone but the interest still lives on.
+The Ashover Light Railway has long gone but the interest and memory still lives on.

 Clay Cross mined minerals for hundreds of years before George Stephenson built The North Midland Railway through Clay Cross in 1837-38 At the time production of coal mined in Clay Cross was used to power the locomotives.
 The high demand for coal brought 7 collieries to the area along with 5 coke ovens, brick making plant, Ironworks and lime works.

 When George Stephenson died in 1848 his son Robert became the main shareholder of the company but this was short lived and the company changed hands to the Jackson family.
 William Jackson in 1913 called the company ‘The Clay Cross Company Limited’ He was keen to start the expanding the company.
 The sight for expansion was the Overton estate at Ashover which was bought in 1919 for its untouched minerals.